 And if you get tired of the quiet, then you can travel to one of the other islands to check out the scene via a road causeway that connects North and Middle Caicos.
 It’s also only a 30-minute (scenic) ride on the ferry from Providenciales and all the popular tourist resorts.

-Best Airbnb in Whitby: Palmetto Lodging
+Best Airbnb in Whitby: Oak Tree Guesthouse

 Awesome House in Whitby: Sanctuary by the Sea

 If direct access to 8 miles of quiet white sand beaches and views of swaying palm trees sounds good to you, then you’ll love this stunning island retreat.
-The house is a great choice for couples planning a romantic escape, and is conveniently located a stone’s throw from the best restaurant on the island.
+The house is a great choice for couples planning a romantic escape and is conveniently located a stone’s throw from the best restaurant on the island.
 It’s beautifully furnished with modern amenities and has everything you’ll need for a comfortable stay.

 Best Hotel in Whitby: Hollywood Beach Suites

-This gorgeous three-star hotel offers direct beach access and spacious, well-equipped rooms.
+This gorgeous three-star hotel offers direct beach access and spacious, well-equipped family rooms.
 There’s a restaurant on-site, although you’ll also be close to some of the island’s top bars and restaurants.
 There’s plenty to do here; relax on the beach, snorkel, canoe, or cycle around the island.

 Best Luxury Hotel in Whitby: Pelican Beach Hotel

 Not the most affordable for solo travellers but a great pick for couples, the Pelican Beach Hotel gives guests the opportunity to experience luxury accommodation for a rate that’s much more affordable than other resorts.
-It doesn’t offer as many amenities as other hotels, but with stylish rooms, beachfront access, free wifi, and an on-site restaurant – we can’t complain!
+It doesn’t offer as many amenities as other hotels, but with stylish rooms, beachfront access, free wifi, and an on-site restaurant – I can’t complain!

 Things to See and Do in Whitby